dmulyalin/NORFAB/docs/workers/nornir/services_nornir_service_tasks_cfg.md

 		Refer to [Getting Started](norfab_getting_started.md) section on
 		how to construct  `inventory.yaml` file.

-## Use Different Connection Plugins
+## Use Different Configuration Plugins

 ## Outputting Text Tables

+## Sourcing Configuration From File

 ## Using Jinja2 Templates